riccardoluongo/serverwebui/README.md

 Run the install script:
 ```
-sudo ./install.sh
+./install.sh
 ```
-During the installation, you will be prompted for the port to use for the web server.
+During the installation, you will be prompted for the port to use and the number of workers.
 Once entered, the installation should complete on its own.

 The dashboard should now be reachable at the port of choice.